sofoste93/sob-words-finder/README.md

 # sob-words-finder
 > A simple web app to help you find any word referenced in a text
-> file you the app allows you to upload.
+> file the app allows you to upload.
 Logic written in python.
 > Feel free to find bug and contribute; happy coding. ;-)

 ## Project breakdown